forfudan/MojoMiji/src/miji/basic/copy.md

 ## Move values

 As a Python user, you may be unfamiliar with the concept of "move" in programming.
-In Mojo, "move" means transferring everything about a variable (its value, type, and memory location) to another variable.
+In Mojo, "move" means transferring the object (its value, type, and memory location) of a variable to another variable.
 After the move, the original variable becomes uninitialized and cannot be used anymore.
 This is different from copying, where both variables remain valid and independent of each other.

 Just like **implicit copy** only works on types that are "cheap" to copy, **move** operations in Mojo only work on types that are "expensive" to copy.
 These types include composite types (e.g., lists, dictionaries, structs) and user-defined types.
 They are usually large in size and are stored on the heap.
 Moving these types avoids the overhead of copying large amounts of data.

 After a move operation, the new variable name is referring to the same memory location as the original variable, no new memory allocation or copying of values is needed.
 This makes move operations very efficient, especially for large data structures.

-Based on the effect of the move operation, at this stage, you can very well think that "move" is a way to **rename the variable**.
+Based on the effect of the move operation, at this stage, you can very well think that "move" is a way to **rename the object**.

 To perform a move operation in Mojo, you can use the transfer operator `^` after the variable name.
 The syntax is as follows: